spatialos/gdk-for-unity/docs/modules/core-and-feature-module-overview.md

 ### Build system module

-This feature module contains a default implementation and tooling in the Unity Editor for building your GDK for Unity workers.
-See our [detailed documentation for set up and usage instructions]({{urlRoot}}/modules/build-system/overview).
+This feature module provides tooling for building your GDK for Unity workers inside the Unity Editor.
+See our [build system documentation]({{urlRoot}}/modules/build-system/overview) for more details on installation and usage.

 ### GameObject Creation